rsolanoe/city-events-app/README.md

 - **Performance Optimization**: Implementing **lazy loading, skeleton loaders, and infinite scrolling** helped improve the UX while optimizing resource usage.
 - **Next.js API Routes for Mock Data**: This approach allowed the app to function like a real-world production application even without an external API.
 - **Scalable Folder Structure**: A well-organized architecture made development more efficient and maintainable, reducing code duplication.

-These insights will be valuable in future projects, especially when working with dynamic, data-heavy applications.

 ---